yiffyrusdev/sabry/README.md

     - [ ] some weird unrelated stuff I can see in autocompletion
 - [ ] Crates of styled components - currently the only way to create them seems to be const styly.
     - [ ] CSS support
+    - [x] Allow relative path selection (with 'nightly' feature on nightly rust)
+        - [ ] Somehow get rid of false-positives AND retain proper autocompletion
 - [ ] Currently the crate causes "dependency inheritance" infection.
 We cant get rid of it, however should be doable to at least get rid of flag inheritance
 - [ ] Use sass-in-rust without quoted styles for variable injection:
     ```rust, ignore